lakerschampions/Learning-Notes/Operating System/Lec5-Threads.md

 - Thread table is in the kernel, containing thread control blocks (subset of process control blocks)
 - If a thread blocks, the kernel chooses thread from same or different process (↔ user threads)

-Advantages:
+### Advantages:
 - True parallelism can be achieved
 - No run-time system needed

+### Disvantages:
-Frequent mode switches take place, resulting in lower performance<br>
+- Frequent mode switches take place, resulting in lower performance

 Windows and Linux apply this approach

 ## Hybrid Implementations(many to many)